oooutlk/trees/README.md

 - Traversal

   Each node in a tree provides standard forward iterators for visiting its children nodes.
-Tree traversal can be done via using these iterators in recursive function calls.
+Tree traversal can be done using these iterators in recursive function calls.

   Depth-first search and breadth-first iterators are also provided.